NoahTheDuke/splint/docs/patterns.md

 ## Special patterns

-Some symbols are treated differently as part of the Pattern DSL.
+Some forms are treated differently as part of the Pattern DSL.
 These are useful when writing more complex patterns.

 Special patterns are in the shape of `(sym binding opts)`.
 Some have shorted forms.
 Any time there is a binding, if the given binding symbol doesn't start with a question mark, it is changed to have one: `(? x)` puts `?x` in the returned map from `pattern`.